jodolrui/glue/README.md

 In this case, function `expose` takes two parameters:

-* The `key` or name by which the element will be called in the `template` (i.e. `"foo"`).
+* The `key` or name by which the element will be referred in the `template` (i.e. `"foo"`).
 * The `object` of the element itself (i.e. `ref("bar")`).

-Function `expose` returns the element passed itself, so you can assign it to a variable when exposing:
+Function `expose` returns the passed element itself, so you can assign it to a variable when exposing:

 ```js
 const foo = expose("foo", ref("bar"));